top of page

 PROJECT:MOONSHOT starts to formalise

-The Moonshot team starts the process of becoming a not-for-profit organsation.
+The Moonshot team becomes a not-for-profit organsation.

 The growth of the MOONSHOT MAP